 Are there side effects?

 Expect that your man will probably experience some level of incontinence right after radical prostatectomy.
-But this is expected to lessen within a few months, until it is hopefully no longer a problem.
+But this is expected to lessen within a few months until it is hopefully no longer a problem.

-Find the surgeon with the "best hands"
+Find a surgeon with "great hands"

 We cannot stress enough that the skill and experience of the surgeon are paramount for success with any surgical approach for prostate cancer.